 Whether the paperless office has actually arrived is debatable, but there’s no question that almost every business today is at least leaning towards the digital direction.
 For many companies across the industry spectrum that includes changing the way their staff – and their clients – sign contracts, forms and other documents.

 As to how companies implement the change to e-signed documents, well, the similarities stop there.

 There are different types of electronic signature technologies available to do the job.
+For instance, signatures play a big part when it comes to HIPAA compliance for medical professionals.
+Knowing the difference of a HIPAA compliant electronic signature from other types can save a company from severe violations.
 Though the e-signature language may sound the same – “digital signature,” “electronic signature,” etc. –they may be marketed in a similar way by various vendors.
 However, it’s important to know that they’re not all the same.
 In fact, the real difference between an electronic signature and a digital signature could make the difference in effective compliance, security and customer trust.

 The great e-signature divide

 To understand the difference between electronic signatures and digital signatures, you must first understand that a digital signature is a very specific type of electronic signature, which in turn is a broader term encompassing simple click-to-sign signatures as well as any other method of signifying one’s approval via electronic means.
 Electronic signatures are generally captured with the click of a mouse or a surface-level tracing of your name.